23Soham/Superstore_Metrics/README.md

 🚀 Transforming raw data into powerful business insights using AWS Glue, S3, Athena & QuickSight

 📌 Project Overview
-This project is an end-to-end data pipeline built using AWS services to process, analyze, and visualize Superstore sales data efficiently.
-The goal was to:
+This project is an end-to-end data pipeline that processes and analyzes Superstore sales data using AWS services.
+The pipeline ensures automated data ingestion, transformation, querying, and visualization to extract key business insights.

-✅ Ingest structured data into AWS S3 with partitioning for optimized queries.
+✅ Stored structured data in AWS S3 with partitioning for optimized queries.
-✅ Use AWS Glue Crawlers to automate schema discovery and create a metadata catalog.
+✅ Used AWS Glue Crawlers to automate schema discovery and metadata management.
-✅ Run SQL queries using AWS Athena on partitioned data for efficient analysis.
+✅ Queried partitioned data using AWS Athena for performance-efficient analysis.
-✅ Generate a comprehensive EDA report using ydata-profiling for quick insights.
+✅ Performed exploratory data analysis (EDA) with ydata-profiling to detect missing values & patterns.
-✅ Build an interactive dashboard in AWS QuickSight to visualize key business metrics.
+✅ Built an AWS QuickSight dashboard to visualize key metrics like sales trends, profit distribution, and top customers.
-✅ Cross-verify results in Microsoft Excel to ensure data accuracy and integrity.
+✅ Cross-verified calculations using Microsoft Excel to ensure accuracy and validation.

-By combining these tools, I built a fully automated ETL pipeline that transforms raw data into meaningful insights while maintaining scalability and performance.

 ⚙️ Tech Stack Used
-AWS S3 – Cloud storage for raw data
+🛢️ AWS S3 – Cloud storage for structured data
-AWS Glue – ETL & schema discovery via Crawlers
+🔄 AWS Glue – ETL processing & schema discovery
-AWS Athena – Querying structured data from S3
+🔍 AWS Athena – Querying partitioned data
-AWS QuickSight – Business intelligence & dashboarding ydata-profiling – Automated EDA & statistical summaries Microsoft Excel – Data validation & cross-checking
+📊 AWS QuickSight – Business intelligence & dashboarding
+📈 ydata-profiling – Automated EDA reports
+📑 Microsoft Excel – Data validation & cross-checking
 📂 Project Workflow
-Let’s break down the entire AWS Data Pipeline step by step.
+This pipeline automates the transformation of raw data into business insights through a well-defined sequence of steps.

 1️⃣ Data Ingestion: Storing Raw Data in S3
-🔹 The raw Superstore dataset was sourced from Kaggle.
+The Superstore dataset was sourced from Kaggle and filtered to include data from 2014 to 2017.

-🔹 Filtered data for only the years 2014-2017 to maintain relevance.
-🔹 Created an AWS S3 Bucket (shahdb) to store the dataset.
+🔹 Created an AWS S3 Bucket (shahdb) to store the structured dataset.
-🔹 Within the bucket, structured the data as:
+🔹 Partitioned data by snapshot_year for optimized querying in Athena.
+🔹 The folder structure follows:

 ruby
 Copy